 If so, I’d look for unwanted running processes and end them in the Task Manager.

 Download and install anti-virus software and get a preboot scan completed.

 The best free version I can recommend is Avast Antivirus.

 After that, install Malwarebytes (free version) and run a scan to get rid of the rest of the unwanted software.

-If this doesn’t help, try taking it to an expert, or perform a clean installation of Windows to make sure you are rid of anything bad.
+If this doesn’t help, try taking it to an expert, or perform a clean installation of Windows to ensure you are rid of anything bad.

 Important: Backup all your emails, important files first, before doing this.
 And try not to hang onto .exe files that you don’t need.

 The delete command in the command prompt is a bit more technical but has turned out to be a lifesaver for me on many occasions over the years.